 - Take a Tour of Disneyland, or any other place in the world Take a tour of somewhere amazing in the world using Google Street View.
 If not Disneyland how about London, New York, Hollywood; Head to www.google.com/maps

-- Tourist attractions You can see many of the Wonders of the World without having to leave the house.
-A virtual 360 degree of the Great Wall of China can be found online, while Google Arts & Culture has views from the top of the Eiffel Tower to the Taj Mahal in India.
+- Tourist attractions and Iconic National Parks You can see many of the Wonders of the World without having to leave the house.
+A virtual 360 degree tour of the Great Wall of China can be found online, while Google Arts & Culture has views from the top of the Eiffel Tower to the Taj Mahal in India.
 Take a tour of Lapland via YouTube or explore stunning National Parks across America.

 - ChatterPack.net Has lots of ideas to ‘bust the boredom’ including links to language courses, computer programming games and great ideas you can use to help nature in your garden.